Stove3908/obsidian-self-study/Notes/2025/2025-03/Chapter 1. How How Emotionally Immature Parents Affect Their Adult Children’s Lives.md

   coloring: branch
   initialExpandLevel: 3
 ---
-Sure!
-Here are the detailed points for the first branch, **Emotional Loneliness**:
 # Chapter 1.
 How How Emotionally Immature Parents Affect Their Adult Children’s Lives
 - **Emotional Loneliness**
     - **Definition and Causes**: